-Finally, our paper is also related to the recent work by Hottman et al. (2016) who allow for both market power and quality heterogeneity to drive price dispersion across local prices in the United States.
+Finally, our paper is also related to the recent work by Hottman, Redding and Weinstein (2016) who allow for both market power and quality heterogeneity to drive price dispersion across local prices in the United States.
 They find that a very substantial portion of heterogeneity in market shares can be attributed to quality heterogeneity but with firms' strategic pricing decisions also playing a non-trivial role.
 By considering a more parsimonious setting, we can conduct an analysis of the role of markup and quality dispersions to an international setting.
 In addition, we follow Arkolakis et al. (2019) and derive a sufficient-statistic-type welfare formula for the gains from trade with the presence of both endogenous quality and variable markups.

 The remainder of this paper is organized into six sections.
 In Section 2, we develop a series of stylized facts concerning the international pricing behavior of Chinese firms that we will use to calibrate our model.
 In Section 3, we present a simple, quantitative general equilibrium model that is able to rationalize these stylized facts and that can be quantified with features of our data.
-In Section 4, we describe how
+In Section 4, we describe how we solve, calibrate and simulate our benchmark model.
+In Section 5, we assess the model's fit to the data, and derive an expression for the welfare gains from trade shocks to show the model's quantitative implications for the gains from trade.
+In Section 6, we illustrate how specific and ad valorem trade shocks that have identical effects on welfare and on trade volumes have very different effects on prices.
+Finally, in Section 7, we provide concluding comments.